 Right to Independent Purchase of iPad, Textbooks and Technical Kit: Any Student who desires to independently purchase their iPad, textbook or technical kit from a source other than the School has the right to do so.
 A Student who chooses to do this should notify the School prior to signing the enrollment agreement.

 Per VA regulation, only mandatory fees may be billed to the VA.
-The cost of our Technical Kit, Textbooks and Digital Kit are not mandatory fees and as such cannot be charged to the VA.
 Students utilizing VA benefits will be responsible for arranging alternate payments for these costs.

 GRADUATION INFORMATION

 GRADUATION REQUIREMENTS

 The Student must complete the following graduation requirements: